 How Lengthy Treatment Impacts the Worth of a Personal Injury Case

 Lengthy medical treatment can impact the value of a personal injury case in the same essential ways that severity does.
 Longer treatment time usually leads to more medical bills.
 It also substitutes as an indicator of the level of pain, suffering, and permanent disability an injury victim may experience.

 Can I Still Recover Compensation if I am Being Blamed for My Boca Raton Cruise Ship Accident?

 If your case is governed by Florida law, you can recover even if you share the blame for the accident that caused your injuries.
 The accomplished personal injury attorneys at the Hollander Law Firm always work with our clients to minimize any blame and deflect any unfair accusations of blame.
 Why?

-Under the law of comparative negligence, an injury victim’s total compensation can be reduced if they share in the blame for their injury.
+Under the law of modified comparative negligence, an injury victim’s total compensation can be reduced if they share in the blame for their injury.
+Their right to compensation can be eliminated if they are mostly at fault.
 Since insurance companies know this, they often lodge exaggerated claims about passenger negligence.
 We fight hard to defend against these claims and obtain maximum compensation for our clients.